 [WARNING WARNING WARNING.
 THIS IS SUBJECT TO SIGNIFICANT CHANGE AS LEGAL WILL HAVE TO APPROVE.]

 The window displays the General Terms & Conditions for trading the product on EnronOnline.
 If only viewing the GTC for informational purposes read the GTC’s and then click Cancel.
-If this is your first time, please read the GTC and if acceptable to you click I Accept otherwise if you do not accept click I do not accept, note however that you will not be able to trade online until you have accepted the GTC’s.
-You can print out a copy of the GTC by clicking on the print button.
+If this is your first time, please read the GTC and if acceptable to you click “I Accept” otherwise if you do not accept click “cancel”, note however that you will not be able to trade online until you have accepted the GTC’s.
+You can print out a copy of the GTC by clicking on the print icon at the top of the GTC window.

 [Agency.com to provide the short line of copy instructing the user how to print the GTC page.]

-If you have already accepted the GTC for the product or are governed by a Master Agreement then a message informing you of this will also be displayed in the GTC window and the I accept and I do not accept buttons will not be shown.
-You will only see a close and print button.
+If you have already accepted the GTC for the product or are governed by a Master Agreement then a line of text informing you of this will be displayed in the GTC window above the “I accept” and “cancel” buttons will not be shown.
+You will only see a close button.
 To return to the Description window click on the close button.

-Filtering
+Filters

 Area 1 & 2